codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 #### Installation Methods (Helm)

-You have the option to install by using Helm, which will install/upgrade the chart from the client.
+You have the option to install by using **Helm**, which will install/upgrade the chart from the client.
-Define either **helm** as your preferred installation method in the `config.yaml`:
+Define **helm** as your preferred installation method in the `config.yaml`:

 ```yaml
 metadata: